MicrosoftDocs/entra-docs/docs/external-id/customers/tutorial-native-authentication-android-sign-up-user-with-username-password-user-attributes.md

 ## Handle errors

-- In the case of `actionResult is SignUpError`, MSAL Android SDK provides utility methods to enable you analyze the specific errors further:
+- If `actionResult is SignUpError`, the Android SDK provides utility methods to enable you analyze the specific errors further:
     - `isUserAlreadyExists()`
     - `isInvalidAttributes()`
     - `isInvalidPassword()`